thisisjonchen/mlnotes/README.md

 - Initialization: Randomly initialize $K$ cluster centroids ($\mu_1, \mu_2, ..., \mu_K$) on an unlabeled training set
    - Choose $K < m$
    - `(DEF)` **Cluster Centroids**: Centers of clusters, initially randomly guessed but will move as more iterations of k-means occur
-   - The number of cluster centroids may vary depending on preference (e.g., $K = 3$ for sizes S, M, LG)
+   - The number of clusters and cluster centroids may be ambiguous
    - Sometimes, the guesses are not the best.
 We can run the initialization multiple times (maybe ~50 to 1000 times) and compare them using the distortion function (**random initialization**).
 Select the one with the lowest distortion (cost)
 1. Assign each point to its closest **cluster centroid**
 2. Recompute centroids by taking an average of its group of points